 DETAILS: The Rolling Robots ROBOGAMES team is open to all members of Rolling Robots.
 We will arrange your registration and pay the entry fees for the robots.
 There is an additional $50 charge for the month of March to be part of the team.
 There is no additional charge if you are part of the middle school VEX team or if you purchase your own Arduino Sumo Kit.

 Travel to ROBOGAMES 2015, April 3- 5th in San Mateo, California is an independent activity and must be arranged, paid for, and supervised by the parents.
 Parents and their children will also need to purchase tickets for the event.

-Talk to an instructor at Rolling Robots to sign up.
-All team members must be signed-up and paid for by March 5th, 2015.
+Talk to an instructor at Rolling Robots or email firstname.lastname@example.org to sign up.
+All team members must be signed-up and paid for by March 7th, 2015.